Garlic doesn’t only scare off Dracula! It also scares away pests, so growing garlic in your greenhouse is very useful and it is super easy!

 - Divide the garlic cloves from a fresh bulb: Be mindful not to break the cloves at their center, where they join at the base.
 If the base is destroyed, it will not develop.
 You also want to use a healthy bulb.
 Make sure each clove keeps its papery husk.

-Tips and tricks for growing garlic
+Tips & tricks for growing garlic in a greenhouse

 The answer to producing excellent returns is to make certain to plant your garlic in a spot where it will get lots of sunlight regularly.